khanrabby/chaldal-assignment/README.md

 # Chaldal Assignment

-This is the repository I created for submitting the assignment.

 ### Prerequisites

 ```
-Node.js is installed in your system to so that you can use npm commands.
+Node.js is installed in your system.
 ```

 ### To run the project , you need to go through following steps.